rorywalsh/CabbageRack/README.md

 Once you have extracted the Rack SDK, follow the [instructions to compile and build the template plugin](https://vcvrack.com/manual/PluginDevelopmentTutorial#Creating-the-template-plugin).

-### Make CabbageRack within the Rack/plugins directory
+### Make CabbageRack within the Rack SDK

-After you have built the template plugin, change directory (`cd`) in to `Rack/plugins/` and run
+After you have built the template plugin, change directory (`cd`) in to the Rack SDK directory and run

 ```
 git clone https://github.com/rorywalsh/CabbageRack